 Plans for development include setting a vegetable garden which will be a source of enjoyment, independence and social inclusion into the community for the aspiring horticulturalist.

-Rose Lodge offers a long-term placement for up to four people aged 6 to 18 years old.
+Rose Lodge offers a respite service for up to four people aged 6 to 18 years old.
 Rose Lodge provides individuals with a safe, supportive, consistent and stable environment in which they can engage positively with their Person-Centred Plan, governed by our Rose Model of Care which was inspired by Carl Roger’s Person Centred Therapy.

 Upon admission to Rose Lodge, in collaboration with the service user, each service user is assigned a key worker.
 The role of the key worker is to support and advocate for the service user, whilst also building and maintaining a positive working relationship.